 It only took a year in the corporate world to realise that climbing a traditional work ladder (power suits, inane meetings, networking drinks) was never going to be for me.
 But at the same time, I’ve always been fascinated with the ways in which freelancers and business owners replicate or reinvent the dynamics of traditional workplaces.
 I wrote about how freelance workers and creative professionals are increasingly mentored by their friends and collaborators rather than old-school bosses in a feature for The Collective.
-It’s out at good newsagents around the country now.
+You can read it in full here.
+The issue out at good newsagents around the country now.

 We’re at Buttenshaw Park, a nondescript reserve off the Great Western Highway in Sydney’s Lower Blue Mountains where the group hold combat training sessions every Saturday.
 Around us, long-haired children gather twigs and women sit on sheepskins, knitting with needles made from animal bones.
 Men in chainmail fight each other with swords and circular shields.
 There’s some kind of high-pitched music, which sounds to me somewhere between an angry sparrow and a church organ.
 I later find out it’s coming from Close, who’s taught himself to play a Medieval stringed instrument called a hurdy-gurdy.